jlucktay/posh-bomb/README.md

 ## Current features and functionality

-- Download HD videos from Giant Bomb, based on any of the following inputs
+- Downloads HD videos from Giant Bomb, based on any of the following inputs
     - Search term
     - Game name/link
     - Specific video page link